mpatera2/JM/README.md

 Click on election_data_analysis_and_visualization_executed, and compare to the version in our analyze data folder.
 A couple notes:
 Due to the API data issue identified earlier, there may be slight variances.
 For example, at the time of writing this, a couple states were having trouble pulling API data.
 This resulted in the 'Switch Rate by Unemployment Change Bracket' chart to have one observation bucketed in the -3 to -1 box instead of the -1 to 1 box.
 The rest of the charts are still nearly identical, however due to the API issue, checking SHA-256 checksums may indicate different results.
 Overall, I enjoyed the process of learning how to use Snakemake.

+**Summary of the Snakefile itself:**

+acquire_fred: pulls data from the FRED API into a CSV
+clean_election: takes the raw election data and converts it into a usable CSV that can be integrated with the FRED data
+fuse_data: Performs a couple final cleaning items on each data set (FRED and election) and combines into one
+analyze_data: Takes the fused data and performs analysis

 ### References - Michael for FRED, Joy for elections